By Klaus Ferlow, HMH, HA

 The challenge before us now is to link wisdom of our past with current knowledge and technology to find ecological and sound solutions to emerging global issues such as climate change and pollution.

 Medical attributes of neem were extolled in the oldest Sanskrit writings.
-No wonder the United Nations declared the neem tree as to be “the tree of the 21st century!”
+No wonder that the United Nations declared the neem tree to be “the tree of the 21st century!”

-Every part of the neem tree is used – bark, cake, fruit, flower, gum, honey, leaves, seed oil from the kernels, pulp, resin, root, timber, twigs and in India it is called “The Village Pharmacy!”
-The trees helps prevent environmental pollution and soil erosion, and rehabilitates degraded ecosystems and wasteland.
+Every part of the neem tree – bark, cake, fruit, flower, gum, honey, leaves, seed oil from the kernels, pulp, resin, root, timber, twigs and in India it is called “The Village Pharmacy.”
+The tree helps prevent environmental pollution and soil erosion, and rehabilitates degraded ecosystems and wasteland.
 Neem trees are recommended for reforestation, are useful for wind breaks in areas of low rainfall and high-speed wind, protect crops, and can be made into non-toxic pesticides, veterinarian medicine, cosmetics and personal care products.
-The tree grows only in tropical and sub-tropical countries, even in the dessert!
+The tree grows only in tropical and subtropical countries, even in the desert!

 My own personal experience with neem has been nothing short of a miracle.
 I suffered for over 40 years with severe psoriasis on my scalp and elbows.
-However, when I started using neem cream, shampoo, conditioner, oil blend, soap and tincture, I found myself free of psoriasis but need to use it continuously.
-If you want to learn more about neem, please check the link: www.neemresearch.ca/shop about my book “Neem: Nature’s Healing Gift to Humanity”, published in 2015 available in paperback and as e-book on amazon.
+However, when I started using neem cream, shampoo, conditioner, oil blend, soap, oil-blend and tincture, I found myself free of psoriasis but need to use it continuously since it not a cure!
+In 2015 I published the book “Neem: Nature’s Healing Gift to Humanity” available via amazon.

-Of all the plants proven useful throughout the ages, few have offered as much as versatility as the neem tree.
-With growing research supporting its healing properties, neem finally getting the attention it deserves.
+Of all the plants that have proven useful throughout the ages, few have offered as much value and versatility as the neem tree.
+With growing research supporting its healing properties, neem is finally getting the attention it deserves.

-More information about the neem tree can be obtained from checking these links:
+More information about the neem tree can be obtained by checking these links: